Largyrixa/Largyrixa/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me: gartictasemnick@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: my nickname is actually "lizard" in my native language, and Largyrixa is from "lagartixa", a synonym for "calango".

 <!---
 Largyrixa/Largyrixa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.